prisma/prisma-examples/.github/readmes/_using-the-graphql-api_subscription.md

 Running the above mutation will automatically send the created data to the subscription!

-### For viewing it best:
+### For viewing it best

-- Keep two tabs of the playground open side by side.
+- Keep two tabs of the GraphQL Playground open side by side.
 - Run the subscription in one tab.
 - Fire the mutation in the other tab and view results in the subscriptions tab in real-time!